T2an/proxmox/docs/source/nomad.rst

          }
       }

-**Note:** This configuration enables Nomad's Access Control Lists (ACL).
+   **Note:** This configuration enables Nomad's Access Control Lists (ACLs).
 To disable ACLs, simply remove the `acl` section from the configuration.

 3. Restart the Nomad service to apply the configuration: